Keillers Park murder: First leads

 The police first suspected the victim's boyfriend.
 The head cap recovered near the body was his, he had no alibi, and the couple was known for their frequent arguments.
-After twelve days in custody, the boyfriend was nevertheless released, and he was later cleared of all suspicion.
+After twelve days in custody, the boyfriend was released, and he was later cleared of all suspicion.

-The investigators then learned that on the evening of 22 July, Meddour had received the visit of militants of the GIA, an Algerian Islamic organisation.
-As Meddour himself was known for his opposition to the GIA, the police considered the possibility of a political assassination.
-Other people were interrogated, but leading to no breakthrough, and the investigators soon realised they were headed in the wrong direction.
+The investigators then learned that on the evening of 22 July, Meddour had been visited by militants from the GIA, an Algerian Islamic organisation.
+Meddour was known for his opposition to the GIA, so the police considered the possibility of a political assassination.
+Other people were interrogated, but no suspects emerged.

 Arrests

 On 15 December 1997, a 23-year-old woman entered a police station in Stockholm, the Swedish capital.
-She wanted to file a complaint against her boyfriend Vlad, whom she accused of beating her, and threatening to kill her.
-She also told the police officers present that Vlad had once confessed to her that he was, along with his friend Jon, the perpetrator of the Keillers Park murder.
+She wanted to file a complaint against her boyfriend Vlad, whom she accused of beating and repeatedly abusing her, and threatening to kill her and her child.
+She also told the police that Vlad had once confessed to her that he was, along with his friend Jon, the perpetrator of the Keillers Park murder.

-The story that Vlad had told the young woman was as follows: he and Nödtveidt met Meddour in a street of Gothenburg, and invited him to follow them to Keillers Park.
+The story that Vlad had told her was as follows: he and Nödtveidt met Meddour in a street of Gothenburg, and invited him to follow them to Keillers Park.
 There, they first tried to immobilise him with an electroshock weapon (Taser), which somehow did not succeed.
 Meddour tried to run away, but Vlad shot him in the back with a pistol.
 While Meddour was lying on the ground, Vlad handed the gun to Nödtveidt, who shot a second bullet into his head.

 The 23-year-old woman also told the police that she knew the whereabouts of the murder weapon.
-Alerted, police investigators in Gothenburg could only acknowledge that observations made on the crime scene matched the woman's account of the events.
+Observations made at the crime scene matched the woman's account of the events.
 Vlad was arrested the same day at his home in Stockholm.
 He was found carrying a loaded 9 mm pistol.
 Nödtveidt was apprehended in Gothenburg on the morning of 18 December.